Havner/trainsim-helper/main/readme.txt

   whether you need an invert after first run, so don't change anything now).
 Save the file.

-  Run the game again using your patched loco and see whether the axes do anything.
+  Run the scenario again using your patched loco and see whether the axes do anything.
 Remember that for some scripted locos the axes might move only with the Reverser set, or some other condition.

   If you got it working that is basically it.
 If it doesn't, post a